 FINRA's Small Claims Mediation Program and Mediation Submission Agreement

 FINRA offers parties in active arbitration cases free or low-cost telephone mediation with initial claim amounts of $50,000 or less.
-Deficient or inactive arbitration claims and expungement cases do not qualify for mediation in this program.
+Deficient or inactive arbitration claims and customer expungement cases do not qualify for mediation in this program.
 Participation by parties is voluntary.

 The program offers telephonic mediation at: